jackbrighton/cp-pmp-docs/create-landing-pages.md

 #Creating a page that displays one or more stories pulled from the PMP

-There are at least three ways to create a landing page for a project or subject area, where you can pull in stories for the project or subject.
-You can pull in PMP stories, post your own stories, and provide a mix or related stories on a landing page or website section.
+There are at least three ways to create a landing page for a project or subject area, where you can pull in stories for a given project or subject.
+You can pull in PMP stories, post your own stories, and add related stories on a landing page or website section.

 The first two methods are very similar: